-In the next six weeks, from March 15 to April 30, 2010.
+Samples were collected from March 15 to April 30, 2010.
 The greatest amount of DNA is present in early leaves.
 Joe and his daughter Jess Wilson collected DNA samples from over eight different pecan groves.
-Pecans will be collected from more northern Missouri groves, and then from groves to the South.
-Samples will be taken from groves in a linear pattern, moving from North to South.
+Pecans samples were collected from more northern Missouri groves, and then from groves to the South.
+Samples were taken from groves in a linear pattern, moving from North to South.
 Pictures of highlighting the collections are contained on Allison Miller’s lab’s web-site.

-After the samples are collected, they will be mailed to Dr. Miller.
-There she will use DNA analysis to analyze the genetic properties of the sample.
-Information from the samples will be combined with information from previously collected DNA samples from Missouri.
+Information from the samples is being combined with information from previously collected DNA samples from Missouri.
 Further, the information will be compared to pecan populations collected in the USDA Pecan and Hickory Germplasm Reserve (College Station, TX).
 Allison has graduate students that assist her with the analysis of the data.